 Neuroinclusive Training Design: A practical guide for trainers and facilitators who don't know where to start

 Around 15-20% of the UK population is estimated to be neurodivergent.
-That means in any training room, online session, or workshop you run, a significant proportion of your learners are processing, communicating, and engaging in ways that most standard training design does not account for.
+That means in any training room, online session, or workshop you run, a significant proportion of learners are processing, communicating, and engaging in ways that standard training design may not be accounting for.

-Neuroinclusive training design means building sessions that work for a wider range of cognitive styles, processing speeds, and participation preferences by default, rather than making adjustments after the fact when someone flags a need.
+The brilliant thing about neuroinclusive training design is that it is built for a range of cognitive styles and participation preferences by default, rather than making adjustments after the fact when someone flags a need.

 The key shift is from reactive to anticipatory design.